 Management charges for third party arrangements

-Some organizations charge a management fee for their service.
+Some organisations charge a management fee for their service.
 Whether or not this applies and how much the fee will be, can depend on what is happening in your local area.
-Your PCT or CCG may have a contract with an organization to provide support to people with a personal health budget.
+Your PCT or CCG may have a contract with an organisation to provide support to people with a personal health budget.
 This service may incur a small charge or no cost at all.

 This represents a more traditional arrangement.
 The services and care will continue to be provided by the NHS but the notional budget allows the budget holder to know how much money is available and to influence the planning process.

 i) National Organisations